2026 Availability- Expected pickup date is June

 Soils: Tolerant of many soil types as long as they are well-drained.

-Plants in the Artemisia family are host species for 45 known native pollinators in the Cache Valley area.
+Plants in the Artemisia genus are host species for 45 known native pollinators in the Cache Valley area.
 Sagebrush also provides a winter food source for many animals and habitat for several bird species.